RobustFieldAutonomyLab/LeGO-LOAM/README.md

 }
 ```

+## Loop Closure

+The loop-closure method implemented in this package is a naive ICP-based method.
+It often fails when the odometry drift is too large.
+For more advanced loop-closure methods, there is a package called [SC-LeGO-LOAM](https://github.com/irapkaist/SC-LeGO-LOAM), which features utilizing point cloud descriptor.

 ## Speed Optimization

 An optimized version of LeGO-LOAM can be found [here](https://github.com/facontidavide/LeGO-LOAM/tree/speed_optimization).
 All credits go to @facontidavide.
 Improvements in this directory include but not limited to: